uga-rosa/deno-mock-jr/README.md

 ## As a language server

-To act as a language server, standard input/output is used to request.
+To act as a language server, standard input/output is used to request/response.

 ```bash
 ./bin/mock-langserver /path/to/def.yaml